2 Down the Wrong Path: Weight Stigma and Discrimination

 We established that most people have implicit weight bias.
 The question is: Do you let your implicit weight bias influence your interactions with others?
 Do you act on it?
 Be gentle with yourself.
 It is hard to change implicit biases since they are a quick, subconscious reactions and we often don’t notice that we are biased.

 Why is it so important to become aware of our implicit biases?
 Implicit weight bias might be subtle but has far-reaching consequences.
 Think back to the video you watched at the beginning of this chapter.
 The people in the documentary described impactfully how they experience the fallout of implicit weight bias.
-Since implicit weight bias—and explicit weight bias—is so pervasive there is no getting away from reactive facial expressions, insensitive remarks and unfairly judgmental decisions.
+Since implicit weight bias—and explicit weight bias—is so pervasive there is no getting away from reactive facial expressions, insensitive remarks and unfair, judgmental decisions.

 Weight stigma, which is defined as a social rejection and devaluation of people who are outside of the prevailing social norms for body size and shape, affects people with obesity in several ways.

-Many people with obesity also internalize the societal standard for body size and shape and turn the learned weight stigma against themselves resorting to self-blame and feeling ashamed of their body size and shape.
+Many people with obesity also internalize the societal standard for body size and shape and turn the learned weight stigma against themselves leading to self-blame and feeling ashamed of their body size and shape.

 At this point you can probably easily imagine that being daily confronted by implicit and explicit weight bias, weight stigma and outright discrimination is very stressful.
 The stressor is not only coming from the impact of the social situation but also constantly anticipating weight stigma.